 - Ability to work with people from diverse backgrounds.

-- Good organizational skills and attention to detail is crucial.
+- Good organizational skills and attention to detail are crucial.

 Interns will receive basic training in all aspects of CAIR’s work, but will be assigned a focus project in one of the following areas: